ishansingh07399-cell/portfolio/README.md

 ## 🚀 Featured Projects Highlights
 *(Check out the live portfolio to see these and more!)*

-* **Krishi-mitra (Agro-Nxt):** An agriculture-focused application built for a hackathon.
-It features an AI Vision Scanner and a Voice Bot, developed utilizing React.js, the Google Gemini API, and Firebase.
 * **Mess Management System:** A collaborative web platform built with a team to manage daily/weekly hostel menus and facilitate student feedback through a dedicated portal.

 ## 🏆 Competitive Programming